vocascan/documentation/docs/vocascan-server/installation/docker/docker.md

    ```
    /app # node vocascan-server admin user create -u admin -p my_admin_password -e admin -r admin
    ```

    leave the session with

    ```bash
    exit
    ```

    ?> Info: To see every registered user use this [command]("vocascan-server/cli#list")

-   Your setup is now ready and you can start using your server.
-Please remember that the admin user you just created should not be used as a regular account.
+   !> Please remember that the admin user you just created should not be used as a regular account.
 Please create another one for your daily use.
+For this you can either use the registration function in the desktop app or with the cli.